Timdeltrap/Les_Sons/README.md

 1. Click on the Select sounds folder icon
 2. Select the folder which contains the samples you want to work with.
 To use the example sounds of electric shavers select the *../Les_Sons-main/features samples* folder within the *../Les_Sons-main* folder
 3. Click open
-4. Use the feature source samples drop down list to select a desired sample
+4. Use the feature source samples drop-down list to select a desired sample

 ### The feature source visuals drop down list is empty, no visual can be selected or is shown
 1. Click on the Select visuals folder icon
 2. Select the folder which contains the visual you want to work with.
 To use the example sounds of electric shavers select the *../Les_Sons-main/visuals* folder within the *../Les_Sons-main* folder
 3. Click open
-4. Use the feature source visuals drop down list to select a desired sample
+4. Use the feature source visuals drop-down list to select a desired sample

 ### No audio can be heard
 #### Make sure Max is using the correct audio device